-That means we hear what we want to when someone speaks to us without really listening to what it is they are saying.
+That means we hear what we want when someone speaks to us without really listening to what they are saying.

 Sometimes, people don’t say what they feel in an outright manner, but if you are listening, you will get the true idea of what they mean.

-For the most part, as a personal trainer, the ideal way to try and get the information you need out of a client is by simply asking the right questions.
+For the most part, as a personal trainer, the ideal way to try and get the information you need from a client is by simply asking the right questions.